Cultural sensitivity: Definitions and aims

-Factors that affect cultural sensitivity
+Factors for cultural awareness

 Certain factors that affect cultural sensitivity include religion, ethnicity, race, national origin, language, or gender.
 Others areas to look at include age, education, socio-economic status, sexual orientation, and mental/physical challenges.

-Political Correctness

-A common critique of cultural sensitivity is that it relies too much on Political Correctness, or the idea of using language to avoid creating offense.
-The term, now co-opted as a critique of itself, was researched by Kat Chow who described that "The phrase [Political Correctness] has gone from wisdom to weapon."
-Cultural sensitivity has become a political topic with its necessity being debated.

-Cultural Competence
+Cultural competence

 Awareness and understanding of other cultures is a key factor of cultural sensitivity.
 Cultural Competence relies on the ability of both parties involved to have a pleasant and successful interaction.
 The term "cultural competence" is often used to describe those skills acquired to embody cultural sensitivity, particularly in the workplace.
 Cultural sensitivity requires flexibility.
 Louise Rasmussen and Winston Sieck led studies consisting of members of the U.S. Military that identified 12 Core Aspects (consisting of four subgroups) of successful cross-cultural interactions.
 These aspects rely on the subjects of the study being able to remain diplomatic and learn from intercultural interactions.